influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.5/about_the_project/cla.md

     parent: About the project
 ---

-The [Contributor License Agreement](https://www.influxdata.com/legal/cla/) is available on the main InfluxData site.
+The [InfluxData Contributor License Agreement](https://www.influxdata.com/legal/cla/) is available on the main InfluxData site.